Ridge Run PFAS Site

 Primary Contaminants of Concern: perfluorooctanoic acid (PFOA) & perfluorooctane sulfonate (PFOS)

 Why is DEP Investigating?

-- After a public supply well in the area was found to contain combined concentrations of PFOA and PFOS that exceeded EPA's 70 ppt Health Advisory Limit (HAL), and another public supply well was found to contain combined concentrations slightly below the HAL, DEP immediately took steps to begin a thorough investigation of the surrounding area.
+- In November, 2016, a public supply well in the area was found to contain combined concentrations of PFOA and PFOS that exceeded Environmental Protection Agency’s (EPA) 70 parts per trillion (ppt) Health Advisory Limit (HAL), and another public supply well was found to contain combined concentrations slightly below the HAL, DEP immediately took steps to begin a thorough investigation of the surrounding area.

 - DEP is investigating groundwater in the area to determine the extent of PFOA and PFOS in the aquifer underlying the area.

 Private Drinking Water Investigation and DEP's Response

 - Since November 2016, DEP has collected samples from more than 170 private wells within the area of interest surrounding the original contaminated public supply wells.

 - Results of this sampling ranged from non-detect (ND) to 16,360 ppt combined for PFOA/PFOS.

 - After several rounds of sampling, 14 homes have been identified as having PFAS levels above the HAL.
 Those homes were initially provided bottled water from DEP or elected to independently install carbon filtration systems.

 - DEP's responsibility under HSCA is to select a remedy that is protective of human health and the environment and complies with all statutory and regulatory requirements.